 - Write the RA number on the outside of the carton used to return the unit.
 Make sure you insure your shipment in case of damage or loss. - Carefully pack the unit using the original box and packing material if possible.
 Please retain all accessories that were included with your unit such as the remote control hand unit. - Include with the shipment: - 1.
 Evidence of purchase date such as a bill of sale. - 2.
-A brief note describing your receiver problem. - 3.
-Your name, address and phone number. - The representative will advise the address to mail a cashier's check or money order for payment if there are any out of warranty labor or parts charges, and you elect not to use your credit card. - After we receive your product, a new or refurbished unit will be shipped to you.
+A brief note describing your receiver problem. - Your name, address and phone number. - The representative will advise the address to mail a cashier's check or money order for payment if there are any out of warranty labor or parts charges, and you elect not to use your credit card. - After we receive your product, a new or refurbished unit will be shipped to you next business day delivery in the continental U.S.A.